 - Saved more money.

-- Mental preparation, emotional preparation, tie up family issues prior to leaving and not leave them hanging/nagging.
+- Mental preparation, emotional preparation, tie up family issues before leaving and not leave them hanging/nagging.

 - Taken measurements of my body pre and post-hike; specifically thigh and calf circumferences.